-Aluminium centerboard 46-52 blue water cruising go anywhere".
+"Aluminium centerboard 46-52 blue water cruising go anywhere".

 -Is it in the future for a cruising monohull?
 I am going to propose a certain approach.
-Already past text in this Blog have addressed the notion of foiling see: IMOCA 60 shape and the America's Cup 2013; Imoca.
+Already past text in this Blog has addressed the notion of foiling see: IMOCA 60 shape and the America's Cup 2013; Imoca.
 Moustache ou pas?
 Gitana.
-Le principe des nouvelle derives de l'Imoca.
+Le Principe des nouvelles derives de l'Imoca.
 Also a few ideas about how to design and control the appendages; "Dutch Boy".
 You can find the above articles by scrolling down the Blog Site by Title.

--Have patience; it takes a little while to figured it all out.
+-Have patience; it takes a little while to figure it all out.

--Understanding the principles of aero-hydro dynamics is illustrated on this Imoca 60 Class.
+-Understanding the principles of aero-hydro dynamics is illustrated in this Imoca 60 Class.
 Not exactly foiling but on its way, with all the components to achieve lifting a body out of the water.

 Proposal and actually built the Figaro 3 from Beneteau, the French builder.